Save an SVG Document - C#

 Save SVG to a Local File System Storage

 The SVG document can contain different resources like CSS, external images and files.
-Aspose.SVG provides a way to save SVG with all linked files - the IOutputStorage interface is developed for saving SVG content and resources to streams.
+Aspose.SVG provides a way to save SVG with all linked files – the ResourceHandler class is developed for saving SVG content and resources to streams.
+This class is responsible for handling resources and provides methods that allow you to control what is done with each resource.

-Let’s consider an example of saving SVG with linked file to user-specified local file storage.
-The source with-external-html.svg document with the joined simple-html.htm file are in the same directory.
-The LocalFileSystemStorage(customOutDir) constructor creates an object that is a file system storage.
-The Save(IOutputStorage) method takes this object and saves SVG to the output storage.
+Let’s consider an example of saving SVG with resourses to user-specified local file storage.
+The source with-resources.svg document and its linked image file are in the same directory.
+The FileSystemResourceHandler(customOutDir) constructor takes a path indicating where the document with resources will be saved and creates a FileSystemResourceHandler object.
+The Save(resourceHandler) method takes this object and saves SVG to the output storage.

 1using System.IO;